mikegoldster/Texas_Labor_Data/README.md

 # Texas_Labor_Data
-#Rice Bootcamp Project 2
-#Rice Data Bootcamp Project 2: Texas Workforce Trends
+# Rice Data Bootcamp Project 2: Texas Workforce Trends

 Texas continues to be an economic growth driver for the nation, and as of April 2019 had added 294,200 nonfarm payroll employment positions over the year before - more than any other state.
 Every employment category tracked by the Bureau of Labor Statistics (BLS) saw increases